Josh Donaldson Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.26 team ERA ranks 17th across all MLB pitching staffs.
+- The Orioles' 4.28 team ERA ranks 17th among all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (99 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs surrendered (102 total, 1.2 per game).

-- Wells (6-4) takes the mound for the Orioles in his 16th start of the season.
-He's put together a 3.21 ERA in 92 2/3 innings pitched, with 95 strikeouts.
+- Gibson makes the start for the Orioles, his 18th of the season.
+He is 8-5 with a 4.66 ERA and 74 strikeouts in 96 2/3 innings pitched.

-- His last time out came on Tuesday against the Cincinnati Reds, when the righty went six innings, surrendering two earned runs while giving up four hits.
+- His most recent time out came on Wednesday against the Cincinnati Reds, when the right-hander tossed 4 2/3 innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.